 World Vision child sponsorship looks at all the things that prevent children from surviving and thriving in their community, and then works with that community to bring all the pieces of the puzzle together to build a better life for all children.
 For sponsors, it’s a personal way to show God’s love to a child in need in a life-changing way.

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Child Protection and Care

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- Children, youth, and local child protection networks were trained in leadership, children rights, and the prevention of violence, child labor, and human trafficking.
+- Children and youth were trained in leadership, children rights, and the prevention of violence, child labor, and human trafficking.